Blog

 Child playing with a fidget toy

-Three recent studies have found that PS128 may be able to help some Autistic individuals.
+Four clinical studies have found that PS128 may be able to help some Autistic individuals.
 Study participants were scored for behaviors that the medical establishment associates with autism.
 These include certain neurodiverse behaviors, coping mechanisms for mental health challenges, and others.
-The results of these three studies taken together suggest that a 60 billion CFU serving of PS128 per day has the ability to support nutritional needs for healthy gut-microbiome-to-brain signaling for some Autistic people.
+The results of these four studies taken together suggest that a 60 billion CFU serving of PS128 per day has the ability to support dietary management of autism.

-One real-world study was conducted involving 131 Autistic children and adolescents, assessing the impact of different probiotics alongside their existing treatments with local physicians.
-Those taking Lactobacillus plantarum PS128 showed greater behavioral changes than participants taking any other type of probiotic, all while experiencing fewer side effects.
+A real-world study was conducted involving 131 Autistic children and adolescents, assessing the impact of PS128 as compared to other probiotics taken alongside their existing treatments with local physicians.
+Those taking PS128 showed greater improvements than the group taking other probiotics, all while experiencing fewer side effects.

-Another RCT examined how PS128 psychobiotic might impact Autistic boys aged 7-15.
-Results showed that those who took PS128 resorted to less “opposition and defiance” behaviors, with younger children exhibiting even more significant behavioral changes compared to the placebo group.
+One of the three randomized, controlled trials of PS128 in autism examined how PS128 psychobiotic might impact Autistic boys aged 7-15.
+Results showed that those who took PS128 resorted to less “opposition and defiance” behaviors, with younger children exhibiting significant behavioral changes compared to the placebo group.
 Several other behavioral signs decreased after four weeks of taking this particular probiotic supplement, though further research will be needed to better understand its effects on a broader scale.

 A couple shopping on their phone for the psychobiotic PS128

 Clinically relevant amounts of PS128 (60 billion CFUs) are not available from any known food.
-Therefore, for nutritional support of healthy gut microbiome to brain signaling for Autistic people, a medical probiotic or other concentrated form of PS128 is needed.
+Therefore, for dietary management of autism using this probiotic, PS128 should be obtained through a probiotic medical food.

 PS128 is not shelf stable and should be refrigerated to keep its effectiveness through its “best by” date.
 Therefore, it’s best to purchase it from a retailer who stores it cold and ships fast.
 It's also important to check the expiration date to ensure that the product is fresh and effective.
 By keeping these factors in mind, you can shop for PS128 with confidence and ensure that you're getting a high-quality product.

 Lactobacillus plantarum PS128 is a specific strain of L. plantarum that has psychobiotic properties in animals and humans with certain mental health and neurological conditions.
-It supports the dietary management of gut microbiome to brain signaling in autism.
+It supports the dietary management of autism.

-While PS128 is affirmed to be GRAS (generally recognized as safe), individual responses may vary.
-It is essential to consult with a healthcare professional before taking any medical probiotic, and it is recommended before taking a dietary supplement.
+While PS128 is self-affirmed to be GRAS (generally recognized as safe), individual responses may vary.
+It is essential to consult with a health care professional before taking any probiotic medical food, and it is recommended before taking any dietary supplement.

 Recommended reading: